All About Opticians

 John: I mentioned the surgical tech level of certification.
 Just how “hands-on” or maybe better “hands-in,” if you will, do some techs get?

 Sergina: I assisted in cataract and retinal cases earlier in my career.
-I scrubbed in and sat to the right of the ophthalmologist.
+I scrubbed in and directly assisted the ophthalmologist.
 I handed him instruments and had them ready before he needed them.
-I enjoyed nearly eight years in the operating room and I miss it to this day.
+These days, I am in the surgery center running the Lensx Femtosecond laser for our cataract patients, and I love it!

 John: Just to be clear here, a COA may actually assist a doctor of ophthalmology during surgery, right?
 I mean operating rooms, scalpels, blood and sutures?

-Sergina: Yes.
-Now, I heard there are some states that require an OT to be a Certified Surgical Technologist.
-There are many certified OT who are assisting in operating rooms that have been grandfathered in.
-New OTs will have to check state laws if they desire to assist in the operating room.
-IJCAHPO OSC certification is not recognized as a qualification, in some states.
+Sergina: Yep.
+Now, some states require an OT to be a Certified Surgical Technologist.
+Certified OT assisting in operating rooms now have been grandfathered in.
+New OTs will have to check state laws and the surgical facility if they desire to assist in the operating room.
+In some states, IJCAHPO’s Ophthalmic Surgical Assistant, OSA, certification is a recognized qualification.

 John: Can you describe the typical day in the life of a base-level COA?

 Sergina: Sure!
-You’ll start the day running by grabbing the chart or entering the electronic medical record (EMR) and calling your patient.
-Once in the examination room, you would collect a medical and social history, obtain a chief complaint, check the patient’s visual acuity, perform lensometry, perform an manifest refractometry, muscle testing, confrontation visual fields, pupil testing, tonometry, and dilate the patient.
+You’ll start the day by grabbing a chart or entering the electronic medical record (EMR) and calling your patient.
+Once in the examination room, you would collect a medical and social history, obtain a chief complaint, check the patient’s visual acuity, perform lensometry, perform manifest refractometry, muscle testing, confrontation visual fields, pupil testing, tonometry, and dilate the patient.
 You may perform a corneal topography, especially if the patient wears contact lenses.
-The doctor may ask for an optical coherence tomography (OCT), formal visual field testing, ophthalmic fundus or external photography, as well.
+The doctor may ask for an optical coherence tomography (OCT), formal visual field testing, ophthalmic fundus, or external photography.
 These tests are all dependent on what the ophthalmologist finds on initial examination.

 The ophthalmologist may have a patient return at another date for some testing.
-The technician may repeat this process over and over on multiple patients throughout the day.
-Some patient are follow-ups, and do not require every test at every visit.
-Sometimes, we assist in in office procedures, for example, irrigation and drainage of a chalazion, removal of an eyelid lesion, or YAG laser capsulotomy.
+The technician may repeat this process repeatedly on multiple patients throughout the day.
+Some patients will be follow-ups and only require some tests at some visits.
+Sometimes, we assist during in-office procedures, for example, irrigation and drainage of a chalazion, removal of an eyelid lesion, or YAG laser capsulotomy.
 Some technicians perform pre-operative measurements and perform a-scan biometry.

 John: Any idea on the numbers of optometry practices versus ophthalmology practices that employ COAs?